allamass95/SQL_analysis/README.md

 #### Data Modeling

-Inspected the CSVs files and sketch out an ERD of the tables.
+Inspected the CSVs files and sketched out an ERD of the tables.

 #### Data Engineering
 create a table schema for each of the six CSV files.
 Specifing data types, primary keys, foreign keys, and other constraints.